BAYKO Product Details - 1963 to 1964

 Half Bricks.

-For some reason, there don't appear to be any "flanged" red Half Bricks - do you know differently?
+For some reason, 'Flanged' Red Half Bricks don't exist - or do you know differently?

 Other parts were retooled and produced in the new, bright plastic to match : -